crcandia/candia_lab/content/en/post/collective_intelligence_CRISSLAB/index.md

 **In Conclusion**

-Every research thread at CRISS-LAB is a strand of the grand narrative of collective intelligence.
+Every research thread at CRiSS-LAB is a strand of the grand narrative of collective intelligence.
 We're not just observing patterns; we're shaping future paradigms, guided by our insights.
 As always, we invite you, our community, to engage with us, challenge our findings, and contribute your unique perspectives.

 Stay curious, stay connected, and let's continue this collective journey towards understanding and innovation!